Modern Data Architecture with AWS Cloud

 Traditional data-storing systems were designed with the view to combining information of various origins and generating operational reports.
 They, however, were not created to accommodate the rapid expansion of event data (like log files, or machine-generated data from the Internet of Things devices).

-And yet, to make the most of their data, end users are more and more often embracing a modern data architecture which can combine the benefits of both data lakes and purpose-built data storage.
-The practical decision, for now, incorporates storing all open-formatted data in data lakes and occasionally using conventional purpose-built data services to process and analyze them.
+To fully capitalize on their data, end users are increasingly adopting advanced data systems that merge the advantages of both data lakes and specialized data storage solutions.
+The practical decision, for now, incorporates storing all open-formatted data in data lakes and occasionally using conventional tailor-made data services to process and analyze them.

 What is modern data architecture?